Skip to main content

 Data Efficiency

-When creating smart contracts, including an explicit initialization entry point allows the contract to self-initialize without a subsequent Deploy of session code.
-This entry point creates the internal structure of the contract and cannot be called after the initial deploy.
+When creating smart contracts, including an explicit initialization entry point allows the contract to self-initialize without a subsequent transaction of session code.
+This entry point creates the internal structure of the contract and cannot be called after the initial transaction.
 Below is an example of a self-initalizing entry point that can be used within the call function.

 Example Self-initialization Entry Point